funkhaus/fuxt/README.md

 -   Get a meta field added to admin dashboard for Frontend URL.
 Needs both staging and production.
 -   Remove WP Graph QL Meta from required plugins.
 Replace with ACF plugin, not required though.
 -   Animate scrollToTop on router: https://nuxtjs.org/api/pages-scrolltotop/
+-   Add tools.js file to /utils.
+Maybe take date and link functions from MPC.

 TODO Components we need: